Valentine's Day at Georgia State Parks

 North Georgia

 In mountainous northeast Georgia, Tallulah Gorge State Park is offering a short moonlit hike to the suspension bridge on the edge of the gorge.
-Enjoy a hike in the full moon on Saturday, February 24.
-The cost is $10 to attend plus $5 for parking, and participants will need to register in advance.
-Call 706-754-7981 to register.
+Enjoy a hike in the full moon on Wednesday, February 12.
+The cost is $10 to attend plus $5 for parking.
+On Valentine’s Day, the park is putting on its Couples Canoe & Campfire event, complete with canoeing during the day and campfire s’mores in the evening.
+You can enjoy this romantic excursion for $30 per couple plus $5 for parking.
+Space is limited, so make sure to RSVP today at 706-754-7981!

 West of Tallulah Gorge near Chatsworth is Fort Mountain State Park.
-On Valentine’s Day, the park is hosting the Hidden Heart Valentine’s Day Hike on February 17 and 18 in the afternoon.
+On Valentine’s Day, the park is hosting Valentines in the Park on February 15 in the afternoon.
 When the Civilian Conservation Corps built the 38-foot fire tower at Fort Mountain in the 1930s, a young mason working on the project carved a heart out of stone and left it in the tower to remind him of his love back home.
-Hike participants will see the stone and learn about the love story behind this romantic gesture.
+Hike participants will see the stone and learn about the love story behind this romantic gesture while making valentines with your loved ones.

 Middle Georgia

-For couples who would rather not handle bows and arrows, Panola Mountain State Park is hosting its Valentine’s Day Couples Hike from 4:45 p.m. to 6:45 p.m. on Saturday, February 17.
+Panola Mountain State Park is hosting its Valentine’s Day Couples Hike from 4:45 p.m. to 6:45 p.m. on Friday, February 14.
 During this guided hike, visitors will travel through the conservation area, watch the sunset over downtown Atlanta, take breathtaking photos and settle down by a campfire.
 Space is limited, so call 770-389-7801 to reserve your spot.
 Bring sturdy shoes, water and a flashlight.
-The cost to attend is $25 plus $5 to park.
+The cost to attend is $15 plus $5 to park.

 South Georgia

-Finally, couples or double-daters can enjoy a romantic train ride dinner on February 17 at 6 p.m. on the SAM Shortline Train at Georgia Veterans State Park in Cordele.
+Couples or double-daters can enjoy a romantic train ride dinner on February 8 and 15 at 6 p.m. on the SAM Shortline Train at Georgia Veterans State Park in Cordele.
 At 5:30 p.m., guests will board the train before departing for a 45-minute train ride to stunning Lake Blackshear.
-On arrival, guests will enjoy a romantic Italian dinner on the train with a breathtaking view of the lake.
+On arrival, guests will enjoy a romanitic dinner on the train with a breathtaking view of the lake.
 The Lake Blackshear Resort will host a cash bar serving beer and wine on the train.
 After dinner, the train will take guests back to Georgia Veterans State Park.
-Reservations are required and cost $129 per couple plus sales tax and $229 for a table of four plus sales tax.
+Reservations are required and cost $129 per person plus sales tax.
 Please note coach tickets and shrimp cocktail tickets for two are also available.
 Register by calling 229-276-0755.

 Fall in love with nature this Valentine’s Day at one of Georgia’s 63 beautiful and historic state parks.
 For more ideas on having fun at a state park near you, visit GAStateParks.org.